O Mistério Do Papagaio Sem Fala (Zé Carioca #503, 1961)

 Although his initial Disney art included only covers and advertisements, Kato was the first to produce a Brazilian Disney comic, published in O Pato Donald in December 1959.
 Throughout the 1960s he worked on Disney comics starring varying characters, but mainly 'Zé Carioca'.
 He produced the first stories for the eponymous title from 1961 and continued to work extensively on new stories until 1967.
 These included original material, but also reworked versions of foreign Mickey and Donald comics to 'Zé Carioca' stories.
 He also created new characters, such as Carioca's nephews Zico & Zeca.

 A Volta De Zé Carioca (O Pato Donald #434, 1960)

-When Abril got it's own production center, Kato was accompanied by artists like Waldyr Igayara De Souza, Izomar Camargo Guilherme and Carlos Edgar Herrero.
+When Abril got it's own production center, Kato was accompanied by artists like Waldyr Igayara De Souza, Izomar Camargo Guilherme and Carlos Edgard Herrero.
 By the 1970s, Kato was editor of the Abril Disney titles and tutor with the publishing house's Disney school.
 In this occupation, he learned artists like Euclides Miyaura and Eli Leon the finer points of the profession.

 Jorge Kato continued to work for Abril on headers and an occasional comic story until 1990s.
 Now retired, he lives in São Paulo.